Maine Military and Veteran Benefits

 Maine Bureau of Veterans' Services

-If you are not a first-time homebuyer, you may be eligible.
-MaineHousing is waiving the first-time homebuyer requirement for Veterans who may have previously owned a home.
+MaineHousing will also waive the first-time homebuyer requirement for Veterans who may have previously owned a home.
 This program is called Salute Home Again.

 Mortgage loans are available with little or no down payment.

 Household income and home purchase price limits apply; however, most Maine households and homes are eligible for the program.
-Limits can vary depending on how many people live in your household and where the home you plan to buy is located.
+Limits can vary depending on how many people live in the household and where the home is located.

-Most types of homes qualify for a MaineHousing mortgage, including:
+Homes that qualify for a MaineHousing mortgage, include:

 Permanently attached mobile homes built within the last 20 years and located on owned or leased land.